| Main | North American Stag Beetles | Photos |

 Mandibles shorter than the pronutum, with just one inner tooth.

 Very black underneath, which is a very important identification clue.
 I've got a hunch that probably some people are mixing them up with the Pinching Bug Lucanus capreolus, but the latter have got golden femurs and their mandibles are quite different.
-See here for a comparative photo that I've taken with dried specimens.
+See below for a comparative photo that I've taken of dried specimens.

 Male Lucanus placidus